 Citrus fruits should be firm and feel slightly heavy for their size when you pick them up.
 Choose fruits that aren't blemished and have intact peels.

 Most citrus are easy to store because you can keep them at room temperature as long as the peels are intact.
 Once they're peeled or sliced, the flesh should be stored in the refrigerator.
 Eat them within 3 to 4 days.

 Preparing Citrus Fruits

-Oranges can be prepared and eaten by removing the peels and separating the sections.
-Grapefruit can also be prepared this way, but they may need some sugar or other sweetener.
+Peel your oranges and separate the the sections.
+Grapefruit can also be prepared this way, but they may need some added sugar or another sweetener.
 You can also use oranges and grapefruit in recipes, or serve the juice as a beverage.
-Note that when you buy grapefruit juice it usually has added sugar or other sweetener - read the ingredients list to see what it contains.
+Note that when you buy grapefruit juice it usually has added sugars - read the ingredients list to see what it contains.

 Great Ideas for Citrus Fruits

 Oranges, grapefruits and tangerines can be served in sections as an afternoon or evening snack.
 Sprinkle brown sugar on top of grapefruit slices and broil them in the oven.
 Add slices of lemon or lime to sparkling or plain water.
 Serve orange sections with your salad.